Login or Create Account

 Imatest SFRplus results

-Imatest SFRplus performs highly automated measurements of several key image quality factors using a specially-designed test chart.
-Unlike other modules, the user never has to manually select Regions of Interest (ROIs).
+Imatest SFRplus performs highly automated measurements of several key image quality factors using the specially-designed SFRplus test chart.
+Unlike most other modules, the user never has to manually select Regions of Interest (ROIs).
 Image quality factors include

 This document illustrates SFRplus results.
 Part 1 introduced SFRplus and explained how to obtain and photograph the chart.
 Part 2 showed how to run SFRplus inside Rescharts and how to save settings for automated runs.